What does that dashboard symbol mean?

 You can go days or weeks without using the windscreen washers, so it’s easy to forget that reservoir needs to be refilled.
 Washer fluid is more important than it sounds.
 If you’ve ever run out of washer fluid on a greasy motorway while overtaking a juggernaut, you’ll know why.

-Most of us keep a pretty sharp eye on the fuel gauge, but now and again we’re distracted and forget – or we’re just putting off that boring trip to the petrol station.
+Most of us keep a pretty sharp eye on the fuel gauge, but now and again we’re distracted and forget – or we’re just putting off that expensive trip to the petrol station.
 The fuel warning light is a useful reminder you’re on borrowed time – your car’s manual or dash computer will tell you how much range you have left.

 Tyre pressure sensor warning light

 If your car is a few years old you might not have seen this, but it’s become a standard fixture on new cars and it’s very useful.
 Tyres lose pressure so slowly you may not notice, but underinflation increases tyre wear, reduces fuel efficiency and can affect the car’s handling.

 Many cars also have a brake wear indicator.
 If you check your car regularly you’ll know when the brake pads need to be replaced; otherwise this warning lamp will tell you.
 The consequences of leaving the pads to wear out completely hardly need explaining.

 DPF warning light

-Modern diesel engines create a lot of particulate emissions during slow-speed running and these are collected by the particulate filter.
+Modern diesel engines create a lot of particulate emissions during slow-speed running and these are collected by the diesel particulate filter.
 This ‘soot’ is burned off automatically during higher-speed running, so the filter normally takes care of itself.
 This warning light indicates your car needs some A-road driving to clear the filter.
 Don’t leave it too long or the filter could eventually become blocked, which is more serious.

 Glow plug warning light